 How to Identify Safe Spaces

-Unfortunately, the term “safe space” has been misconstrued and even used as a trope in recent years.
-These issues don’t take away the importance of being able to identify safe spaces if you need one.
+Unfortunately, the term βsafe spaceβ has been misconstrued and even used as a trope in recent years.
+These issues donβt take away the importance of being able to identify safe spaces if you need one.
+If youβre in need of a safe space for therapy I hold active licenses in Idaho, Utah, Colorado, Connecticut, and Florida, offering secure teletherapy services across all five states.

 Free From Judgment